 Here are a few resources that might help you continually improve your blog’s appearance and content.
 I refer to them often.

 - Problogger: Check out the helpful site content, subscribe to the newsletter, and bookmark the blog.
 You’ll get great information from a blogging Ninja.

 - Copyblogger: Subscribe to the blog; read up on past articles.
 While the blog is often about how to write well, there’s lots of information here that can help you improve the reader experience.

-- Mashable’s posts on blogging: This link takes you directly to articles about blogging.
+- Neil Patel on blogging: This link takes you directly to an article about improving your blog posts.

 You’ve got great material on your blog.
 Now write a better author blog.
 Make sure you’re presenting it in a way that invites people to stay, read, and share.